Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: General outline of the procedure

-Using the mechanisms of coalescence and degeneration we obtain a whole scheme of quasi-Painlev\'e Hamiltonian systems with different singularity structures.
-In figure~\ref{fig:scheme} the scheme for the treated cases and sub-cases is depicted, specifying the type of transformation between cases.
-Each case is labelled by either $\text{C}$ or $\text{Q}$ referring to the form of the Hamiltonian (cubic or quartic respectively), an increasing numeric index is added to distinguish between cases obtained by a coalescence, and an alphabetic index is introduced to identify cases resulting from a degeneration.
+Each case is labelled by $\text{Q}$ referring to the form of the Hamiltonian (quartic), an increasing numeric index is added to distinguish between cases obtained by a coalescence, and an alphabetic index is introduced to identify cases resulting from a degeneration.
 Furthermore, each case is characterised by an array of rational exponents, following a nomenclature that is a simpler version of the one proposed in~\cite{FILIPUK2024}.
 In our case, the length of the array represents the number of different possible behaviours around the movable singularities in the regularised system without taking into account the possible ramifications, and each element in the array corresponds to the power $k$ of the elementary term in the power series $\mathcal{P}\big((z-z_*)^k\big)$.

-The description provided by the power series is not sufficient to justify the selection of the admissible cases and sub-cases generated by the above mentioned mechanisms.
+Since we revise as well the systems associated with cubic Hamiltonians, here we depict the corresponding diagram in terms of behaviour of power series: The description provided by the power series is not sufficient to justify the selection of the admissible cases and sub-cases generated by the above mentioned mechanisms.
 This is why we introduce an additional representation, provided by the Newton polygons.